onnx/onnx-mlir/CONTRIBUTING.md

 * To test new code, see [here](docs/Testing.md) for instructions.
 * A guide on how to do constant propagation for ONNX operations is found [here](docs/ConstPropagationPass.md).
+* To build and test for specialized accelerator, see [here](docs/AccelNNPAHowToUseAndTest.md)

 ## ONNX-MLIR specific dialects